zonemaster/zonemaster-gui/docs/TranslationGuide.md

 # Translation Guide

+_This guide refers to v4.* and is to be rewritten for v5.0._

 This guide gives instructions for how to add a new language to Zonemaster-GUI.
 The language is assumed to exist in or to be added to Zonemaster-Engine and Zonemaster-Backend.